frohlich-lab/frohlichlab.github.io/news/_posts/2023-04-03-postdoc-hiring.md

 ---
 layout: post
-title: "We're Hiring (PostDoc, open)"
+title: We're Hiring (PostDoc, closed)
+tags:
-tag: recruitment
+  - recruitment
 ---
 We are hiring for a postdoctoral position.
 See the [job ad] for more details.